David Slemin lay on the ground drunk in downtown Victoria, staring up at the moon when he realized he’d hit rock bottom.

 The day after, Slemin received a call from a church minister that would soon become his mentor.
 Slemin said his spiritual faith would end up playing a significant role in helping him get back on his feet.

-Almost 20 years later, he’s married, dug himself out of debt, no longer addicted to substances, and launched a new company.
+He soon founded a construction company called Trusted Trades Inc. Almost 20 years later, he’s married, is no longer in debt, no longer drinks recklessly and has launched a new company.

-His latest venture, Man Up Demolition, employs those who have had a rough past like himself and looking for a fresh start.
+His latest venture, Man Up Demolition – co-founded with Paul Packer and Murray Klassen – employs those who have had a rough past like himself and are looking for a fresh start.

 “Change is always possible,” Slemin said.
 “What is it worth if I’m rejecting to hire the guys that need some extra help when they can’t get a job?”